gecio/gecio.github.io/docs/_imke/k8sapplications/serviceaccounts/index.en.md

 recommended that you don't use them unless you have to.
 We will provide examples on how to use the namespace restricted roles here.

-Roles explicitly whitelist permissions for users (both human and kubernetes service accounts) and when a user has multiple roles they can do anything that is granted by any of the roles.
+Roles explicitly whitelist permissions for users (both human and Kubernetes service accounts) and when a user has multiple roles they can do anything that is granted by any of the roles.